The Challenge: Spring is here, and your allergies are getting kicked into high gear.

 The Solution: Enjoy these tasty teas and spices to win the battle with allergies!

-Speaking of walks in the park, should you take one, you’re also likely to be getting hit with springtime allergens.
+Are you getting hit with springtime allergens during your daily quarantine walk?
 Here are some tips to protect you on all fronts in this seasonal war on your immune system.

 Aside from being highly nutritious and an amazing flavor additive in all types of savory cooking, garlic is also one of your best allies in strengthening your immune system.
 Crush up garlic before adding to your cooking to release the allicin it contains, a potent antimicrobial, bacteria-killing compound.
 One medical study from Korea also showed that garlic builds your defenses against heavy metal accumulation.
 So get cookin’ and “crush it”!